 I am regularly invited to teach at French and foreign universities.
 Over the last 5 years, I have held visiting professor positions at ENS-Paris, Berkeley, University of Chicago, IDAES Buenos Aires, Linköping University, ENSAE, Chalmers Institute in Gothenburg.

 I was until recently the editor (non-thematic issues) of Actes de la recherche en sciences sociales, a leading journal in the francophone space (yes, you should definitely submit to it, even in other languages than French).

 * * *

-My previous work dealt with the French « War on Cults, » which saw the country wage an intense battle against these groups for more than three decades.
+Previous work dealt with the French « War on Cults, » which saw the country wage an intense battle against these groups for more than three decades.
 It was published by La Découverte in 2017, under the title Raison d’Etat.
 Histoire de la lutte contre les sectes [Reason of State.
 A History of the French War on Cults].

-In the last years, I have reflected on digital data and their use for (social) sciences, for instance by critically investigating the so-called big data revolution.
-I regularly make use of computational methods to collect, format and analyze data (such as in this paper on the Superiority of Economists, co-authored with Marion Fourcade & Yann Algan, or in this one on the reception of French sociologists in the USA, with Andrew Abbott).
+In the last few years, I have reflected on digital data and its use for (social) sciences, for instance by critically investigating the so-called big data revolution.
+I regularly make use of computational methods to collect, format, and analyze data (such as in this paper on the Superiority of Economists, co-authored with Marion Fourcade & Yann Algan, or in this one on the reception of French sociologists in the USA, with Andrew Abbott).

 Part of this work deals with machine learning.
 One of my interests is to clarify what can social sciences do with it, and conversely what it can do to them.
 The first article about this project, co-authored with J. Boelaert, was published in the Revue Française de Sociologie under the title « The Great Regression.
 Econometrics, Machine Learning, and the Future of Quantification » (get it here).
 Another one, on how to use machine learning to « augment » social sciences came out at Sociological Methods and Research in 2022 (get it there).